therealsphinx/support.balsamiq.com/content/sales/howtochoose.md

 *   Does the tool have clear pricing information on their website?
 Does it seem priced fairly for what it does?
 *   Is the company's business model clear?
 Will the company behind the tool be in business to improve the software and answer your support requests when you need them?

-_Balsamiq is inexpensive, yet it generates plenty of revenue to keep us independent and healthy.
+_Balsamiq Mockups is inexpensive, yet it generates plenty of revenue to keep us independent and healthy.
 We've been [profitable since day one](https://balsamiq.com/company/#who) and have [A LOT of customers](https://balsamiq.com/company/customers/).
 We stay very focussed on solving a small problem really well.
 More features means higher cost and often means worse support.
 You can see our full pricing information on [our buy page](https://balsamiq.com/buy/)._

 ---